 Employees and Directors are required to participate in compliance training programs to ensure that they remain up to date regarding relevant legal and industry developments, as well as ethical practices.
 Ansell provides focus-specific compliance training each year.
-In FY20, Ansell provided global Code of Conduct training, competition law training, continuous disclosure training, trade secrets and fraud awareness training.
+In FY21, Ansell provided global Code of Conduct training, workplace discrimination, harassment and bullying training and various IT security training sessions.